KestrelOutdoors/kestreloutdoors/activities.md

 subtitle: Mountain walking in the Lake District and Snowdonia National Parks.
 permalink: /activities/
 ---
 Looking for more than the average hike?
-Kestrel has a range of activities to help you build skills, confidence or train for an upcomming event.
+Kestrel has a range of activities to help you build your skills and confidence or train for an upcoming event.

 Leader hire per day is £148 per group (maximum group size: 6 people) for any of the below activities unless otherwise stated.